dmulxw/3x-ui/README.md

 - **armv8 / arm64 / aarch64**: Tailored for contemporary mobile and embedded devices, such as smartphones and tablets, this architecture is exemplified by devices like Raspberry Pi 4, Raspberry Pi 3, Raspberry Pi Zero 2/Zero 2 W, Orange Pi 3 LTS, and more.

-- **armv7 / arm / arm32**: Serving as the architecture for older mobile and embedded devices, it remains widely utilized in devices like Orange Pi Zero LTS, Orange Pi PC Plus, Raspberry Pi 2, among others.
+- **armv7 / armv7**: Serving as the architecture for older mobile and embedded devices, it remains widely utilized in devices like Orange Pi Zero LTS, Orange Pi PC Plus, Raspberry Pi 2, among others.

-- **armv6 / arm / arm32**: Geared towards very old embedded devices, this architecture, while less prevalent, is still in use.
+- **armv6 / armv6**: Geared towards very old embedded devices, this architecture, while less prevalent, is still in use.
 Devices such as Raspberry Pi 1, Raspberry Pi Zero/Zero W, rely on this architecture.

-- **armv5 / arm / arm32**: An older architecture primarily associated with early embedded systems, it is less common today but may still be found in legacy devices like early Raspberry Pi versions and some older smartphones.
+- **armv5 / armv5**: An older architecture primarily associated with early embedded systems, it is less common today but may still be found in legacy devices like early Raspberry Pi versions and some older smartphones.

 - **s390x**: This architecture is commonly used in IBM mainframe computers and offers high performance and reliability for enterprise workloads.
 </details>